madeinouweland/electron-navigator/readme.md

 # electron-navigator

 This example shows you how to create a navigator in an electron app.

-Viewmodels are (re)created depending on the navigation state.
+### It does:

+- create a MainViewModel that binds the DOM to child viewmodels
+- create a Navigator that has navigation functions and emits events
+- create or re-recreate Viewmodels when navigation events occur

+### It does not:

+- serialize the navigation state to a string when navigating
+- take a startup URI like `electron-navigator/list/1/task3`
+- contain routing where the URI above could be parsed to a navigation state

+**serializing and deserializing state is necessary when an app is suspended and resumed by the operating system without restoring state for you.
+To my knowledge this does not happen with electron apps**

 ![navigate](https://github.com/madeinouweland/electron-navigator/blob/master/wl.gif)